 For incompressible flows, the often referred "pressure correction methods" or "fractional step methods" are widely employed.
 These methods involve initially predicting the velocity field by solving the conservation of momentum equation, followed by one or more correction steps to obtain the pressure and a solenoidal velocity field.
 Within this family of methods, the present work focuses on non-iterative projection methods, and does not consider any iteration or update for the computation of the pressure variable.
 Approaches like the PISO or SIMPLE algorithms [7, 19, 14], which require several iterations for SIMPLE and updates for PISO on a pressure correction variable to achieve the divergence-free constraint, are beyond the scope of this study.
 A pioneering projection method, still widely used, was developed by Chorin [6].
 It involves solving the prediction step by neglecting the pressure gradient in the momentum equation, followed by solving a Laplacian on the pressure, with the gradient used to ensure a divergence-free velocity field.
 While applicable to both single-phase and two-phase flows, this method is known to suffer from a low temporal convergence order.
-The Chorin method was later improved upon by Goda [20] and subsequently by Timmermans et al. [21], introducing the incremental pressure correction method, respectively.
+The Chorin method was improved upon by Goda one [20] - later popularized by Van Kan[21] - and subsequently improved by Timmermans et al. [22].
+Guermond et al. classify these methods in their review paper [23] as the incremental pressure correction method and the rotational incremental pressure correction method, respectively.
 Unlike Chorin's method, labelled non-incremental pressure correction method, both Goda's and Timmermans' methods incorporate the pressure gradient in the prediction stage.
 The unknown resolved variable in the correction stage is the temporal increment of the pressure.
-The precise mathematical analysis of these schemes has been carried out in the work of Guermond et al. [22].
+A precise mathematical analysis of these methods has been carried out in the work of Guermond et al. [23].
 An important parameter to characterize a resolution methodology is the order of convergence, both in space and time.
 In the aforementioned methods of Chorin [6] and Goda [20], the boundary condition on the pressure or its increment creates an artificial boundary layer that does not compromise the spatial precision of the discretization.
 However, there are significant differences in the order of temporal convergence among the original method and its variants.
-According to Guermond et al. [22], with Dirichlet boundary conditions applied on the velocity, the standard non-incremental method by Chorin [6] converges in time at order 1 for velocity and 1/2 for pressure.
-In comparison, the incremental standard method by Goda [20] converges at orders 2 and 1 for velocity and pressure, respectively, while the incremental rotational method by Timmermans et al. [21] - reducing the artificial boundary layer - converges at orders 2 and 3/2 for velocity and pressure, respectively.
+According to [23], with Dirichlet boundary conditions applied on the velocity, the standard non-incremental method by Chorin [6] converges in time at order 1 for velocity and 1/2 for pressure.
+In comparison, the incremental standard method by Goda [20] converges at orders 2 and 1 for velocity and pressure, respectively, while the incremental rotational method by Timmermans et al. [22] - reducing the artificial boundary layer - converges at orders 2 and 3/2 for velocity and pressure, respectively.